grindmother/ferment/README.md

 <img src="/assets/ferment-screenshot-0.0.0.jpg" alt="WebTorrent" width="888" height="688" />

+## Requirements

+Right now things are [super easy](https://github.com/mmckegg/ferment/releases) if you are running macOS, but for other platforms you need to do some [hard open-sourcey compilation stuff](#install).
+Also it just doesn't work at all on Windows right now (will be [addressed soon](https://github.com/mmckegg/ferment/issues/30)).

+If there is no [packaged app](https://github.com/mmckegg/ferment/releases) for your platform, you'll need to build from source using modern version of [`node` and `npm`](https://nodejs.org).

 ## Inspiration

 I'm trying to replace my need for SoundCloud as a [backyard musician that uploads WAY to much stuff](https://soundcloud.com/destroy-with-science).